mendix/docs/refguide/offline.md

 ### Data Manipulation

-To simplify the synchronization process, offline pages only support the creation of new objects.
+Before Mendix 7.4.0, offline pages only support the creation of new objects.
 Objects imported from the online database can be viewed but not changed.
 Objects can only be edited in the period between creation and synchronization.
+From Mendix 7.4.0 on, objects can also be edited after synchronization.

 ### Autonumbers and Calculated Attributes

 Both autonumbers and calculated attributes require server intervention, and are therefore disallowed.
 Objects with these attribute types can still be viewed and created offline, but the attributes themselves cannot be displayed.

-### Files

-Storing and uploading files offline is not supported.
-Specializations of the System.FileDocument can still be viewed and created offline but files cannot be uploaded or displayed.
-Please note that, as a specialization of System.FileDocument, this also applies to System.Image.

 ### Associations

-With the exception of data views, list views, template grids, and data grids, data displayed over an association is prohibited.
-This applies to everything from a data grid column that displays data in an associated object to reference selectors.
-In most cases, the desired goal can still be achieved by filling a nested data view with the relevant association and filling it with the required widgets.
+Attribute paths which follow references are not allowed in grid columns.
+In addition, reference set selectors cannot be used.

 ### Excel/CSV Export